Nigger Heaven: Reception

 The book, due in part to the inclusion of the pejorative "nigger" in its title, was met with a mixed reception.
 It was initially banned in Boston.
 Van Vechten's father was said to have written his son two letters imploring that he change the title to something less offensive.
 Van Vechten discussed the title with poet Countee Cullen, who was enraged by it, and they had several arguments over it.
 According to reviewer Kelefa Sanneh, one interpretation is that although he was a white man, he felt he had licence to use the pejorative because he had cultivated many professional and personal relationships in Harlem.
 Van Vechten suggested that he knew most would still be offended and not forgive him; he was not averse to using the controversy to boost publicity, and he knew at least some in Harlem would defend him.

 The ambivalence about the book, its title, and what it signifies about the author, has continued into the 21st century.
-According to Sennah, Van Vechten meant the book to be a celebration of Harlem, but the title expressed the ambivalence about the place in the context of a largely segregated society.
+According to Sanneh, Van Vechten meant the book to be a celebration of Harlem, but the title expressed the ambivalence about the place in the context of a largely segregated society.
 Van Vechten put the titular expression in the dialogue of one of his characters, who explained that the denizens of Harlem were stuck in the balcony of New York City, while the whites in the "good seats" downtown only occasionally and cruelly acknowledged them to laugh or sneer, but not to know them.